Corporate Responsibility

 Aboriginal Carbon Foundation

-In 2023, Pinnacle partnered with the Aboriginal Carbon Foundation (AbCF); the only Indigenous organisation in Australia to provide carbon credits with third-party verified environmental, social and cultural co-benefits.
+Since 2023, Pinnacle has partnered with the Aboriginal Carbon Foundation (AbCF); the only Indigenous organisation in Australia to provide carbon credits with third-party verified environmental, social and cultural co-benefits.

 The AbCF generates community prosperity by supporting local communities to generate jobs, direct improvements in the environment and build relationships between Aboriginal and non-Aboriginal people.
 Through the ethical trade of Australian Carbon Credit Units (ACCU), AbCF implements carbon farming through Aboriginal fire management.
 This method is undertaken to reduce the frequency and extent of late, dry season fires, resulting in fewer greenhouse gas emissions and simultaneously allowing the continuation of cultural fire management practice.

-Our partnership with AbCF allowed us to support the Wulbujubur Cultural Fire project in Southern Cape York, Queensland in 2023.
+Our continued partnership with AbCF allows us to support the Wulbujubur Cultural Fire project in Southern Cape York, Queensland.
 Owned by the Western Yalanji Aboriginal Corporation RNTBC (WYAC), the savanna burning project helps to empower Indigenous communities to take the lead in caring for the health and wellbeing of the land.

 Community Investment